 - keep the leaf strainer free from debris or attach a dust-cover or screw-on-lid to keep out sunlight.
 This will help to prevent bacteria caused by foreign organic matter in the tank, keep out mosquitoes, reduce any sludge build-up and extend the life of your water pump.
 Gutter guards, installed on your water catchment source also reduce the amount of organic matter reaching the strainer

 - inspect the outside of the tank for any cracks or leaks and contact Poly Water Tanks immediately if any are identified

 - inspect the inside of the tank for algal build-up or mosquito larvae, particularly in tropical areas.
-See this Australian Department of Health article for more information
+See this NSW Health article for more information

 Tanks Used for Drinking Water

 When using your tank for drinking water, you want to eliminate as many impurities from external sources as possible.
 This will ensure your water is safe to drink and also lengthen the life of any filtration systems you have installed.
 Since every Poly Water Tanks tank is made from food-grade polyethylene powder certified to AS/NZS 4020 – Products for use in contact with drinking water, you can be guaranteed that there will be no chemical leakage into the water.

 Other external sources of impurities to your rainwater storage are:

 - dirt and other organic matter such as leaves from your roof or other rainwater collection source.
 Installing a strainer or, more effectively, a dust cover will prevent leaves from entering the tank.
 A “First Flush Water Diverter” will stop the first “flush” of water from guttering from entering the tank, preventing built-up dust and dirt from entering the tank.